MIA - MAD

 • Which airlines offer Wi-Fi service onboard planes from Miami to Madrid?

-All the following airlines offer inflight Wi-Fi service on the Miami to Madrid flight route: American Airlines, Iberia, British Airways, Finnair, SWISS, United Airlines, Vueling, Lufthansa, and Air France.
+All the following airlines offer inflight Wi-Fi service on the Miami to Madrid flight route: Iberia, American Airlines, British Airways, Finnair, Aer Lingus, SWISS, United Airlines, and Lufthansa.

 • Which aircraft models fly most regularly from Miami to Madrid?

-The Boeing 777-200/200ER is the aircraft model that flies most regularly on the Miami to Madrid flight route.
+The Airbus A330 is the aircraft model that flies most regularly on the Miami to Madrid flight route.

 • Which airline alliances offer flights from Miami to Madrid?